Looks like 2018 won’t be either a boring or an easy year for publishers, seeking for compliance with the latest quality standards, set by Google.

 The Story Behind

-Back in 2017 Google announced the display of “Not Secure” warnings on HTTP websites in the Incognito mode in Chrome v.62 or further, starting from October 2017.
+Back in 2017 Google announced the display of “Not Secure” warnings on HTTP websites in the Incognito mode in seav.62 or further, starting from October 2017.

-Now that almost three months have passed, it’s become clear that postponing website migration further may have a gradually worse effect on its search ranking, so it’s time to “get things done”.
+Now that almost three months have passed, it’s become clear that postponing website migration further may have a gradually worse effect on its search ranking and even lead to a SEO ranking drop, so it’s time to “get things done”.

 Even though the migration is, obviously, a time- and effort-consuming task, it’s possible to make it a bit less daunting.